There are four primary offences within the parameters of child pornography:

 The pornography can take many forms, including on film, in a painting, or even in a short story if it depicts the genitalia of a minor or their engagement in a sexual act.
 “Person” includes both real and fictional human beings, meaning child pornography could include the sexual acts of imaginary children.

-In Surrey, the RCMP Integrated Child Exploitation Team (ICE)s investigates allegations of child pornography.
+In Alberta, the Internet Child Exploitation (ICE) unit typically investigates allegations of child pornography.
 Often, ICE will monitor peer to peer and data-sharing sites, where they observe exchanges for the sharing or uploading of child pornography.
 The investigator will attempt to gather incriminating evidence, which will likely be used to secure a search warrant of your electronic devices.

 Other times, the police may initiate an investigation from an informant who has found child pornography on your electronics.
 For example, a friend borrowing your laptop, or a service technician accessing your computer’s hard drive.
 The police will attempt to uncover further information about you in order to apply for a search warrant of your computer, cellphone, or any other device or place they can link to the tip and investigation.

-Bail Process and Conditions for Child Pornography Charges in Surrey
+Bail Process and Conditions for Child Pornography Charges in Edmonton

-How do I get myself or a loved one out on bail for child pornography charges in Surrey?
+How do I get myself or a loved one out on bail for child pornography charges in Edmonton?

 With child pornography charges, you will likely be held in custody to appear for a bail hearing before a Justice of the Peace in order to secure your release.